DiogoKramel/SMMR/README.md

 http-server -c-1
 ```

 Or you can simply download the repository and run the **home.html** file.
-Make sure you have internet connection.
+Make sure you have an internet connection.

 ## Licensing